CQCL/hugr/specification/hugr.md

     the return address is the extra boolean variable, likely to be very cheap).
-However, I think this means pattern-matching will want to span across function-call boundaries; and it rules out using inter-graph edges for called functions.
+However, I think this means pattern-matching will want to span across function-call boundaries; and it rules out using non-local edges for called functions.
 TODO are those objections sufficient to rule this out?

 ##### Comparison with MLIR